 - Someone who is excited to supervise and mentor the work of returning citizens who are taking their first steps to employment following incarceration

-- Someone who is interested in giving back to the Cleveland community
+- Someone who is interested in giving back to the Colorado Springs community

 - Someone who enjoys being on their feet in a non-traditional workspace, often outdoors